piebro/openstreetmap-statistics/README.md

 My motivation for this project was that I couldn't find some statistics I was interested in or that the data was outdated.
 That's why I created these statistics and preprocessed data, which are easily updatable with a simple script run locally or with GitHub actions.

-There was a big refctor recently.
+There was a big refactor recently (2025-10-11).
 The old version is still available at https://piebro.github.io/openstreetmap-statistics/archive/.

 ## Usage